Creative Commons License 2024 Volume 11 Issue 1

 INTRODUCTION

 The Amhara National Regional State is one of the major maize-growing regions of the country.
 Its land coverage in the region during the 2019/2020 Production year was 532,483.26 ha with a total annual production of 2,275,120.81 tons and productivity of 4.27 t ha-1 [2].
 Similarly, South Gondar has the potential for maize production.
 Its coverage during the 2019/2020 Production year was 57,308.9ha with a total annual production of 220,856.77 tons and productivity of 3.84 t ha-1 [2].
-However, maize productivity is low due to several constraints: biotic (pests and diseases), abiotic and socio-economic.
+However, maize productivity is low due to several constraints: biotic (pests and diseases), abiotic, and socio-economic.
 Among these insects are the most important factors [3].

 More than 80 different plant species are suitable food sources for autumn armyworm larvae, such as cotton, rice, sorghum, millet, sugarcane, and vegetable crops.
 The plant is harmed by fall armyworm larvae because they eat the leaves.
 As a fall armyworm's characteristic damage sign, holes in leaves are made by young larvae, which primarily feed on epidermal leaf tissue.
 A dead heart is produced when young plants are fed through the whorl.
 Larger larvae in whorls on older plants may feed on kernels or cobs of maize, lowering yield and quality [5].